Metaform/edc-protocols/model/catalog/catalog.protocol.md

 ### Security

 It is expected (although not required) that catalog services implement access control.
 A catalog as well as individual catalog _datasets_ may be restricted to trusted parties.
-The catalog service may therefore require consumers to include a security token along with `CatalogRequestMessage`s.
-The specifics of how this is done can be found in the relevant catalog binding specification.
-In addition, this specification does not detail the contents of the security token.
-It is expected different security mechanisms may be used such as OAuth 2 or Web DIDs.
+The catalog service may therefore require consumers to include a security token along with a `CatalogRequestMessage.` The specifics of how this is done can be found in the relevant catalog binding specification.
+In addition, this specification does not define the contents of the security token.
+It is expected different security mechanisms may be used such as OAuth2 or Web DIDs.

 ### Catalog Brokers